A home inspection checklist can help house hunters know what they’re getting into—whether a property will likely be more of a nuisance than a nest.

 And if the home has an attic, your inspector will check to see that the beams and rafters (which support the roof) look secure and distress-free.

 Homes generally lose heat through the windows, walls, roof, and attic.
-Proper sealing and insulation can be a good way to prevent this, and thereby keep your energy costs lower.
+Proper sealing and insulation can be a good way to prevent this, lowering energy costs.

-If your prospective home is quite old, it’s possible it has no insulation, and you might want to consider adding it or look into costs for this in your area.
-If the home has already been insulated, your home inspector will check its condition and look for gaps.
+If your prospective home is quite old, it’s possible it has no insulation, and you might want to consider the cost of adding it.
+If the home has been insulated, the home inspector will check its condition and look for gaps.

-Check the condition of your exterior walls, looking for any damaged bricks, shingles or siding, as well as rippling or bubbling paint.
-Other important exterior components to evaluate include chimneys, gutters and downspouts, doors, and windows.
+Exterior walls will be evaluated, with an eye toward any damaged bricks, shingles, or siding or bubbling paint.
+Other important exterior components are chimneys, gutters and downspouts, doors, and windows.
 You might also want to check for moisture.

-If water collects and stands anywhere on the property— due to poorly hung gutters or a leaking sprinkler, for example—you may want to request the seller fix this to avoid future mold growth and/or water damage.
-Check for pests as well, such as termites or cockroaches.
+If water collects and stands anywhere on the property—because of poorly hung gutters or a leaking sprinkler, for example—you may want to nip it in the bud to avoid mold growth and/or water damage.
+Check for pests like termites or cockroaches as well.

-Some homes come fully equipped with appliances.
-So if there’s already a refrigerator, stove, washer and dryer, have your inspector make sure they are in good working order, without leaks or any other problems.
+If a refrigerator, stove, and washer and dryer are part of the deal, have your inspector make sure they are in good working order.

-If the home comes with few to no appliances, determine how much money you can spend on these items while still keeping in your budget.
+If the home comes with few to no appliances, determine how much adding them will cost.

 SoFi Loan Products